 People just starting out in digital design are commonly driven by a simple desire to make things pretty.
 In the beginning there’s almost no greater goal, we’re moving shapes, colors and words around, trying to make them look nice together.
 You could argue our reasoning is still naively selfish.

 Soon after we begin to discover the functional importance of our work and how it impacts people.
 Around that point we start to talk about users and satisfying their needs.
 It’s not about us anymore, not only what makes us feel good, but what makes people interacting with our software happy.
 And ideally it has enough value so that some people are willing to pay for it.

 UX theory usually stops there.
 As it is most commonly defined, user experience design is about harmonizing the needs of users with the goals of business.
 “The goals of business” usually equalling profit.
 If a product is making money, things are good.
 And if you don’t happen to work in public services, academia, open-source or any other of the rare cases where creating wealth isn’t essential – profitability is about the only relevant metric that determines how good of a work you’re doing with your product.

 That sounds like a fair exchange.
-Only the reality isn’t all that nice.
+Only the reality is slightly darker.
 What happens when businesses are motivated only by maximizing profit, at some point they grow so big they become blind for people and their lives.
 And they eventually become harmful to the society.

 So even when you’re, as an individual, under a strong impression that you’re working in the best interest of your users, you’re unconsciously drawn into a disguised destructive activity.